islamsaimoon/docker-network-lab/README.md

 * Adding authentication and metrics to the Flask dashboard.
 * Integrating [Traefik](https://traefik.io/) or another reverse proxy with SSL termination.
 * Switching the network driver to `overlay` and deploying the stack across multiple hosts using Docker Swarm.
-The overlay driver provides multi‑host connectivity and DNS-based service discovery across a cluster【588612204273761†L164-L186】.
+The overlay driver provides multi‑host connectivity and DNS-based service discovery across a cluster.
 * Introducing a database container (such as PostgreSQL) and testing persistent volumes.

 Feel free to fork the repository and make it your own.